Sargent Art Installation

 “The idea was that [the sculpture] could be something that is unique to our space,” Kumar said.
 “It’s a conversation piece—something for us to showcase.”

 His project piqued the interest of Professor Lydia Musco, who, after visiting the lab and meeting the research team, said she integrated the installation piece into the course plan for her fall semester class, Sculpture 2: Materials & Methods.

-Musco and her students began the fall semester familiarizing themselves with the materials for the installation project which would culminate in December.
+Musco and her students began the fall semester familiarizing themselves with the materials for the installation project, set to be finished in December.

 “The initial step was having the material there.
 Looking at it, feeling it, seeing what it sounded like, the weight that it had, how it went together and came apart,” Musco said.

-The art students learned about motion capture and MRI imaging, and how force plates, hidden under the concrete floor, measured joint quality and detected complications.
-They pored over X-ray images of bones and muscles, and studied how the the intricate parts of the human body functioned together to engineer movement.
+The students learned about motion capture and MRI imaging; they also learned about how force plates, hidden under the concrete floor, measured joint quality and detected complications.
+They pored over X-ray images of bones and muscles, and studied how the intricate parts of the human body functioned together to engineer movement.

 Sofija Chroneos, a sophomore at BU and one of Musco’s students, said that the experience, though exciting, was a challenge.
 In particular, the nature of the lab as a place to take scientific data posed limitations on the size and placement of the installation.

 Regardless, Chroneos said that Kumar was enthusiastic and accommodating to the creative enterprise of the students.